Armageddon

 Armageddon is mentioned only once in the Bible.
 The word comes from the Hebrew phrase Har Meggido, which means Mountain of Megiddo, a place in Israel.

-Today, Armageddon is a word commonly used in English to describe any end-of-world scenario, and is used interchangeably with the word apocalypse, which comes from the Greek word apokalyptō, meaning to reveal.
+Today, Armageddon is a word commonly used in English to describe any end-of-the-world scenario, as exemplified in the song Everyday Is Like Sunday.
+It is used interchangeably with the word apocalypse, which comes from the Greek word apokalyptĹŤ, meaning to reveal.
 Neither Armageddon nor Apocalypse originally meant the end of the world.

 The word apocalypse is used many times in the Bible, both as a noun and as a verb.
-In Luke 12:2 it is used as a verb:
+In Luke 12:2 it is used as the verb revealed:

 Beware of the leaven of the Pharisees, which is hypocrisy.
 There is nothing hidden that will not be revealed.